stjohnfinn/ucsd-class-search/README.md

 ### WebReg disadvantages
 1. There is no way to filter out the classes you are not eligible to take
 2. The UI is gross
+3. UCSD is the worst school in the world ever in the entire universe

 There is a better way.